Cephei/JsonNetConfigurationBinder/README.md

 # JsonNetConfigurationBinder
 Add support for Json.net and JsonConverter during Microsoft.Extensions.Configuration binding.
 This is a proof-of-concept and not fully tested!
+The ability to support this hinges upon being able to accurately parse an IConfigurationSection into a JToken tree.
+See: https://github.com/Cephei/JsonNetConfigurationBinder/blob/dbf763a2095f507ace972cd2c8e653507552b4d9/JsonNetConfigurationBinder.cs#L136

+As a POC, I have not done any tests other than very it works in the sample below.
+The only known issue I am aware of is I didn't include support for detecting JArray as I didn't need it for the POC.
+You can read the comments in the file mentioned above about JObject/JArray detection.
+IConfigurationSection uses the same concrete type to represent an array, object, and key value pair.

 ## Example Usage:
 _I want to support Jace.net math expressions in my configuration._